apache/dolphinscheduler/docs/docs/en/guide/project/workflow-definition.md

 ## Create workflow definition

-- Click `Project Management -> Workflow -> Workflow Definition`, enter the `Workflow Definition` page, and click the "`Create Workflow`" button to enter the **workflow DAG edit** page, as shown in the following figure:
+- Click `Project Management -> Workflow -> Workflow Definition`, enter the `Workflow Definition` page, and click the `Create Workflow` button to enter the **workflow DAG edit** page, as shown in the following figure:

   ![workflow-dag](../../../../img/new_ui/dev/project/workflow-dag.png)